YannikSahl/TFT-Analyzer/README.md

   Teamfight Insight
 </h1>
 <p align="center">
-  An application to boost your abilities in the popular auto battler game <i>Teamfight Tactics</i>
+  An application to boost your abilities in the popular <i>auto battler<i>game 'Teamfight Tactics'
 </p>

 # Overview

-This desktop app helps you become a better *Teamfight Tactics* player by understanding your strength and weaknesses.
+This desktop app helps you become a better 'Teamfight Tactics' player by understanding your strength and weaknesses.
-You gain **Insight** into your gameplay and the teams you compose.
-You learn what works really well for you so far and also learn what might hinder you from climbing those ranks.
+You gain _Insight_ into your gameplay and the teams you compose.
+You learn what works well for you so far and also learn what might hinder you from climbing those ranks.

 # Authors